mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 When I went to university, [...] all the teachers gave lectures on the *Madhyamakas*, and the *Avatamsaka Sutras*, and emptiness...
 Whatever they taught, all of their teaching was really cold.
 Their teaching had nothing to do with our lives.

 So [...] when the truth is seen in terms of [...] the phenomenal world of human suffering, in other words the samsaric world, truth is called “the mind of all sentient beings.”
-But, when the truth is seen from the absolute – no delusions, no confusions, et cetera – it is called One Mind, we say One Mind.
+But, when the truth is seen from the absolute – no delusions, no confusions, et cetera – it is called one-mind, we say one-mind.
 So, there are many words there, but they all have [almost] the same meaning.
 But when the truth is seen from a different angle, at that time, truth has different words.
-One Mind, the mind of all sentient beings.
+One-mind, the mind of all sentient beings.
 Or *tathagatagarbha* means you have buddha-nature, you are already buddha-nature, buddha.
 This is *tathagatagarbha*.
 You are already *stored*; *garbha* means “storage.”
 “Dharma container,” your body is dharma container, *garbha*. *Tathagata* means *buddha*.

 #### 20:18